Last Updated on November 24, 2020 by Audrey Scott

-A few ideas on how walking up a big pile of volcanic rocks in Africa can teach you something about life.
+A few ideas on how climbing Mount Kilimanjaro to the top of Africa can teach you something about life.

 For some, climbing Mt.
 Kilimanjaro is another check box on a “to do” list.
 For me it turned out to be a journey — in its own way, an epic exercise in achievement.

 Like any journey of significance, themes emerged.
 Somewhere beyond Kilimanjaro’s snow-patched Uhuru Peak, I learned and relearned some lessons that resonated beyond the mountain-climbing task at hand.

 The following experiences are taken from our Marangu Route Kilimanjaro Trek with G Adventures.
 If you are considering this tour, this Mt.
 Kilimanjaro life lessons article provides some ideas on what you may learn and how you may grow as you make it to the top of Africa's highest peak.
 Disclosure: This tour was sponsored and provided to us in conjunction with our partnership with G Adventures as Wanderers.

 1. Sometimes life’s greatest competitor is not the person next to you, but the one inside your head.

 On Mt.
 Kilimanjaro, if it’s not (wo)man vs. mountain, it’s most definitely you vs. yourself.
 On the way up, it’s easy to let the anxiety demons stop you in your tracks.

 “Am I getting altitude sickness?
 I’m not going to make it.
 I’m not strong enough.”